bashful-strix/dragon-wave/readme.md

 ## Treesitter

-Note that this theme automatically extends and tweaks treesitter highlight groups when loaded in neovim.
+Note that this theme extends and tweaks treesitter highlight groups when loaded by default.
+See `:help dragon_wave` if you would like to disable this feature.